proof88/PGE/PGE/docpages/menu-04-Networking.md

                 //    1*7 * 6.7 = ~ 49 PKT/s @ 60 FPS outgoing total,
                 //    that is ~6.7 PKT/s @ 60 FPS to a single client.
                 //
+                //    v0.1.4: this logic has been moved to serverUpdateWeapons() because firing became a continuous operation.
+                //
-                //  - above cannot really mixed with each other since after changing weapon, there is a m_nWeaponActionMinimumWaitMillisecondsAfterSwitch = 1000 required
+                //  - above cannot really be mixed with each other since after changing weapon, there is a m_nWeaponActionMinimumWaitMillisecondsAfterSwitch = 1000 required
                 //    timeout before a bullet can be fired.
             }